Megachilidae: Nonparasites

-Parasitic species
+Parasites

 Some genera of megachilids are brood parasites, so have no ventral scopa (e.g. Stelis and Coelioxys).
 They often parasitize related taxa.
 They typically enter the nest before it is sealed and lay their eggs in a cell.
 After hatching, the parasite larva kills the host larva, unless the female parasite has already done so, and then consumes the provisions.
 Parasitic species are of equal size or smaller than their victims.
 In 1921, the journal American Museum Novitates published a preliminary report on parasitic megachilid bees of the western United States.

 Diversity

-North America has an estimated 630 different megachilid species, including Megachile, Osmia, Anthidium, Hoplitis, and Chalicodoma.
+North America has an estimated 630 different megachilid species, including Megachile, Anthidium, Hoplitis, and Osmia.
 Most Megachilidae are native, and a few are introduced, accidentally and intentionally; globally the number of species identified exceeds 4,000.
 Thus Megachilidae represent 15% to 20% of named species of bees.

 The scientific name Megachilidae refers to the genus Megachile, translating roughly as large lipped (Ancient Greek μέγᾰς (mégas, "big") + χεῖλος (kheîlos, "lip"); their "large lips" and strong jaws are well-suited for collection of nest building materials.

 Most Megachilidae build their nests in above-ground cavities; they all are solitary bees.
 Their nesting habits means that in some studies of bee diversity, this bee family is most likely to be the one encountered, even though the many ground nesting bees are much greater in species numbers (~70% of all bee species are ground nesters).
 For example, in Krombein's trap-nesting survey (1967), almost all bees that nested in his offerings were Megachilid species—40 of 43 occupying bee species.
 (They were outnumbered in diversity by almost twice as many species of wasps (75) that utilized the nests).